 - Taxis, Uber, Lyft: Taxis are well regulated in the city; there is an official tariff and only licensed companies are allowed to operate.
 Taxi ranks are numerous and there is one just by the Alderdi Eder park at the corner of Askatasunaren and Urbieta (100m).
 If you need to book in advance, try Taxi Donosti, which offers a 24-hour service (+34 943 46 46 46).

 Hotel de Londres y de Inglaterra – What’s Nearby?

 Recommended Nearby Tours

 - Electric Bike Tour – As San Sebastián sprawls along the coast (and over a few hills), electric bikes are a fantastic way to get around.
 The company, Go Local, offers free walking tours and bike rentals from their office in Plaza Sarriegi, right by La Bretxa Market, behind the main tourist office on the Boulevard.
-10-minute walk (0.5 mile).
+(0.5 mile).

 Best Nearby Pintxo Bars

 There are hundreds of bars in this city and nearly all of them serve some sort of pintxo, aka the Basque version of tapas.
 Whether they come hot or cold, from the kitchen, pre-prepared on the bar, or grilled on skewers, the pintxos here are second to none; every local has their favorite place.
 Some are bar-restaurants, some are more like fast-food joints, while others are bars with snacks, but all of the picks below will offer amazing tapas washed down with good drinks.
 Pintxos are cheap, but eating several (plus drinks) can soon add up, so look out for pintxo-pote offers, where a drink plus tapas will set you back just €1 or €2.